qmtran/openstack-labs/lab-00/README.md

         ```

-  0. Set the hostname on each to help with command line differentiation
+  0. Set the hostname on 'jumper' to help with command line differentiation

     * `sudo yum install -y vim nano`